haovn2411/haovn2411/README.md

 - 🔭 I’m currently working on **a marketplace**

-- 🌱 I’m currently learning **React, Azure, System Design, Architecture Design**
+- 🌱 I’m currently learning **ReactJS, Azure, System Design, Architecture Design**

 - 👨‍💻 All of my projects are available at [https://github.com/HaoVN2411](https://github.com/HaoVN2411)